 Travel Tip: If you choose to visit the village of Watkins Glen, you’ll notice the pedestrian crossings on the road are race flags instead of solid white lines.

-You’ll find icons for all of the things to do in and nearby Ithaca mentioned in this guide including food recommendations and where to stay.
+You’ll find icons for all the things to do in and nearby Ithaca we’ve covered in this guide, including our food and hotel recommendations.
+You can also access our map via this link here.

 How To Get Around Ithaca